 At ARU we’re proud of our diverse student population and welcome their contributions to the ARU community.
 We’re committed to working in partnership with our students and our Students' Union to help shape their time at ARU, making it the best it can be.

-The Race Equality Action Plan will outline the key areas of activity and deliverables undertaken by ARU to achieve the aims of the Race Equality Strategy.
+The Race Equality Action Plan outlines the key areas of activity and deliverables undertaken by ARU to achieve the aims of the Race Equality Strategy.

-The Race Equality Advocates (formerly known as the BAME Advocates) are a team of students employed by the university to lead and deliver antiracist activities at ARU.
+The Race Equality Advocates are a team of students employed by the University to lead and deliver anti-racist activities at ARU.
 Their work evolves every year according to the interests of the students in the team, but the focus is on raising awareness of racism and its impact, running educational activities and events, and supporting curriculum diversification at ARU.